pbayer/ProcessFlows.jl/README.md

 Those entities can be

-- combined and used in an simulation application or
+- combined and used in a simulation application or
 - collected and parametrized in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.